Never miss a circle! CLICK HERE to stay in the loop.

 This is a great question!
 Please review all of the FAQs to get a more holistic answer.

 These circles are not overtly spiritual, though some of us experience them that way.
-Note that these circles are called, not cast, and that no prayers are involved.
+But there are times when I’ll include Earth-centered spiritual elements.

-Sometimes the readings I share are sourced from Indigenous or other authors that weave their spiritual practices and beliefs into their writings.
+Sometimes the readings I share are sourced from Indigenous healers, witches, and other writers that weave their spiritual practices and beliefs into their writings.
 However, these readings are offered in the spirit of facilitating a deeper connection with out own souls; they are never offered under the premise that they reflect an absolute truth, nor are they intended to ‘indoctrinate’ anyone into a certain set of beliefs.

-Many of us our spiritual.
-Some of us identify as witches, others as Catholic or Jewish, and others as “spiritual-not-religious”.
+Many of us are spiritual.
+Some of us identify as witches, others as Catholic, Mennonite, Jewish, and “spiritual-not-religious”.
 I do not know if we’ve had other religions represented, but all are welcome.
-And, I assume that there are atheists or agnostics amongst us.
+And, I assume that there are agnostics and atheists amongst us.

 If you are willing and able to come with an open heart and interest in being around others who identify as women and who hold beliefs that differ from your own, you will be sincerely welcomed by your sisters in circle.